Edward R. Murrow: Death

-A chain smoker throughout his life, Murrow was almost never seen without his trademark Camel cigarette.
+Long a chain smoker, Murrow was almost never seen without his trademark Camel cigarette.
 It was reported that he smoked between sixty and sixty-five cigarettes a day, equivalent to roughly three packs.
-See It Now was the first television program to have a report about the connection between smoking and cancer.
-During the show, Murrow said, "I doubt I could spend a half hour without a cigarette with any comfort or ease."
 He developed lung cancer and lived for two years after an operation to remove his left lung.

-Murrow died at his home in Pawling, New York, on April 27, 1965, two days after his 57th birthday.
+Murrow died at his home in Pawling, New York, on April 27, 1965.
 His colleague and friend Eric Sevareid said of him, "He was a shooting star; and we will live in his afterglow a very long time."
 CBS carried a memorial program, which included a rare on-camera appearance by William S. Paley, founder of CBS.